 - Talk / Share

 - Join FP Slack to chat with other Haskellers (the Slack also has rooms for other FP languages).
-If you prefer a forum format, rather than interactive chat, there is Haskell Discourse.
+If you prefer a forum-like format, post to StackOverflow #haskell, which has been quite helpful in my experience.
 Read r/haskell for news.
 Be wary of other communities.
 3 If you are interested in hacking on my open source projects, join this room on Matrix (it is a part of Awesome-list-of-Haskell-mentors).
 See Haskell Planetarium for recent Haskell news & discussions.

 - Deepen your Haskell knowledge